elhalouiMed/scala_akka_persistence_postgresql/README.md

 # scala_akka_persistence_postgresql

-This is a small example off akka persistence with postgresql this example is base on https://github.com/dnvriend/akka-persistence-jdbc.git repository
+this is a very simple example of akka stream over tcp socket and use akka persistence jdbc plugin (postgresql) this example is base on https://github.com/dnvriend/akka-persistence-jdbc.git repository

 you need to have docker installer in your machine